paulogervasio/socket-chessjs/README.md

 ## How to install

-npm install express
+npm install express;
-npm install socket.io
+npm install socket.io;
-nodejs index_sock_rooms.js
+nodejs serverSockRooms.js

 run in your browser: